 transport> element must implement the interface

 org.wso2.carbon.server.transports.Transport.
 Currently, only the default servlet transports can be configured from the

 Configuring transports at the service level

 WSO2 Carbon and Carbon based products allow the user to configure transports at the service level.
-Transports configured at the service level affect individual services and not all the services deployed in WSO2 EI.
+Transports configured at the service level affect individual services and not all the services deployed.
 Some transport implementations such as JMS and FIX mandate configuring certain transport parameters at the service level.